stmorse/stmorse.github.io/_posts/2025-02-11-rw-manifold.md

 In this sense, UMAP seems to benefit from a kind of [**"blessing of dimensionality"**](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
 The extra dimensions help it suss out structure.
 And since all manifold learning algorithms do a superficially similar process, of learning local structure and mimicking it in the lower-dim space, I'm curious if this happens with other methods.
 It is pretty standard to show manifold learning algo's ability to capture crazy data topologies, but I thought the behavior with RWs was the cleanest example of how these methods actually seem to *need* more dimensions to infer structure.

 Anyway, I wanted to explore this observation a little more in a post, for posterity and in case it's interesting to anyone else.
+This is not a terribly serious post, and I think the more deep connection would be to explore how this connects to kernels, but here we go.

 ## Introductions